alejandrosan3/cryptoone/tokenomics/venta-privada-preventa-publica-y-lanzamiento-oficial..md

 **Official Release**

-After the public presale is over by the end of February and/or the beginning of March, the **$CONE** token will be officially launched on PancakeSwap.
+The **$CONE** token will be officially launched on PancakeSwap by the end of March, after the public presale is over.
 You will be able to trade with a 3% Slippage, and its price will have a value of 850 Tokens per BNB.